cashubtc/nuts/exchange.md

-Version 1 does **not** support: a coordinator as a required party; cross-mint settlement; general N-way cycles (A wants B, B wants C, C wants A) that would require a solver; partial fills of one authorization; a mutable remaining balance; a venue-selected price or amount range; asset creation or destruction;
+Version 1 does **not** support: a coordinator as a required party; cross-mint settlement; general N-way cycles (A wants B, B wants C, C wants A) that would require a solver; partial fills of one authorization; a mutable remaining balance; a venue-selected price or amount range; asset creation or destruction.
-or public-consensus enforcement.

-Independent atomic exchanges are unrelated: a failure or retry of one never rolls back another, since each is its own database transaction.
+Separate `/v1/exchange` calls are independent: a failure or retry of one never rolls back another, since each is its own database transaction.

 ## Protocol